Scientific name: Scutellinia scutellata (L.) Lambotte

 hairs are longer than 1 mm.

-Fertile inner surface: Orange to orange-red, smooth.
+Fertile inner surface: Red to orange-red to orange,

 Edibility: